uvatmvf/GameOfPatti/README.md

 - As a kshatriya, I want to fire a bow and arrow from a chariot, so that I can duel with bow fighters coming at me from other chariots.
 - As a kshatriya, I want to lance ground combatants from the back of an elephant, so that I can snipe other players.
 - As a kshatriya, I want to fight with maces, swords and fists on the ground, so that I can rock players that get knocked off elephants or chariots.
 - As a kshatriya, I want to avoid damaging elephants, so that I do not get immediately gored or trampled.
-Github

 ## Feature Backlog
 ### Kshatriya Player Characters